 Florence.
 Madrid.
 London.
 Santiago.
 Strasbourg.
 Central Europe.
 Sydney.
 Copenhagen.
 Prague.
 Barcelona.
 Tel Aviv.
-Delhi.
+Japan.
+South Korea.
 And so many more.

 With over 100 different program options in 60 countries – the possibilities are endless!
-View all program your options here.
+View all Syracuse Abroad program options.

 Meet with a study abroad advisor

-If you’re interested in learning about a specific program, schedule an appointment with an International Program Advisor to receive more details.
+If you’re interested in learning about a specific program, schedule an in-person or virtual advising appointment with an International Program Advisor to receive more details.

-If you’re not sure where or when to go, or what steps to take first, schedule a virtual general advising or peer advising appointment.
+If you’re not sure where or when to go, or what steps to take first, schedule an in-person or virtual general advising appointment.
 These sessions will guide you through our program options and help narrow down what programs might be best for you personally and academically.
-Plus, join program drop-in sessions to learn more about specific programs: Mondays 11am-12pm and Thursdays 3-4pm.

 Where should I study abroad?